gcabralps/cdcurriculum/README.md

 ***
 ## CLASS POLICIES
 ### ZERO TOLERANCE
 From Kick-Off to the end of Week 2, you are in a probationary period of Zero Tolerance.
 This means that if you are absent, late (at any point in the day including lunch/break), or leave early you will be dismissed from the program.
-After the period of Zero Tol
+After the period of Zero Tolerance, you are allowed 2 excused absences and 4 excused lateness.

+### DRESS CODE
+As mentioned in the student agreement/attendance policy, the standard dress code of Per Scholas is Business Casual.
+Please see this [link](https://www.thebalance.com/business-casual-dress-code-4051117) for examples.

+### PROFESSIONALISM AND ACCOUNTABILITY
+Per Scholas is a professional training program and as such we expect everyone to maintain an environment of respect.
+Harassment and discrimination of any kind will not be tolerated.
+As a student, you will be responsible for your actions at all time.
+It is your responsibility to complete assignments in a timely manner and to notify staff of any issues that may arise (academic or otherwise.

+### ACADEMIC PERFORMANCE
+As a student, you are required to maintain a 70% average.
+Your technical instructor will give you a breakdown of their grading methods.
+If you fall below 70% you will be placed on Academic Probation and we will create a plan to improve your performance.
+If after an appropriate amount of time your grades do not improve, you will be dismissed from the program.

+---
 ## ACCOUNTS
 Please sign up for the following accounts by Week 1: